Dr. Steve Portenga, PhD

 In his sports psychology practice, he brings together the theories of human performance, neuroscience, technology and behavior change.
 He applies them in a hands-on setting that delivers results.

 Dr. Steve’s mission is to help young and seasoned athletes alike consistently perform in the upper range of their knowledge, abilities and skills across competitive and pressure situations.

-Dr. Steve has brought his passion for the psychology of performance to a variety of situations and has been invited to speak all over the world.
-He has brought his passion for the psychology of high performance to a variety of situations including:
+Dr. Steve has brought his passion for the psychology of high performance to a variety of situations including:

 - Director of Sports Psychology for USA Track & Field at the London 2012 Olympic Games

 - Worked for franchises in every major professional sport, including team captains, all-stars, & future Hall-of-Famers

 - He wrote the American Psychological Association’s definition of Performance Psychology

 - Founding member of APA’s Coalition for the Psychology of High Performance